-When Does Leave (as an ADA accommodation) Become Unreasonable?Added by Hawley Troxell in Articles & Publications, Employment Law on June 30, 2014
+When Does Leave (as an ADA accommodation) Become Unreasonable?Added by Hawley Troxell in Articles & Blogs, Employment Law on June 30, 2014

 Under the Americans with Disabilities Act (ADA), an employer must provide a reasonable accommodation to a qualified employee who has a disability.
 One potential accommodation is allowing the employee to take a leave of absence, for example, to receive necessary medical care, so that he or she can return and perform the job.

 An issue that often comes up when a leave of absence is considered as an ADA accommodation is how long must the employer allow the employee to be on leave?
 This issue was recently addressed by the Tenth Circuit (which covers Oklahoma, Kansas, New Mexico, Colorado, Wyoming, and Utah) in Hwang v.
 Kansas State University.
 (Hwang addressed the issue in the context of the Rehabilitation Act.
 Because the Rehabilitation Act, like the ADA, protects individuals with disabilities from discrimination and has many of the same concepts as the ADA, the ruling is also relevant to the ADA.)

 Hwang had a one-year teaching contract at Kansas State University (KSU).
 Before the fall term began, she learned that she had cancer and needed treatment.
 KSU granted her request for a six-month leave of absence to get treatment.
 After the six months of leave, her doctor advised her to ask for more time off.
 She asked for an additional six months of leave, but KSU denied her request, claiming that its inflexible leave policy allowed no more than six months of sick leave.
 When Hwang could not return to work after her six months of leave, KSU terminated her employment.